cwallenwein/blog/_posts/2022-02-22-Graph-Representations-for-Predictive-Modeling-in-Traffic-Scenes.md

 ## Edge-Featured Graph Attention Network

 Edge-Featured Graph Attention Networks (EGAT) [^6] are an extension of Graph Attention Neural Networks (GAT) [^7].
 Compared to GATs, EGATs allow for implicitly assigning different importances to different neighbor nodes, considering not only node features but also edge features.
 They don't depend on knowing the entire graph structure upfront.
 Additionally, EGAT is computationally efficient.
 It does not require costly matrix operations.
 We use the node attention block of EGAT layer in our experiment.
-A node attention block of EGAT layer takes both node features $\mathbf{h}$ and edge features $\mathbf{e}$ as input and produces a new set of node features $\mathbf{h}'$ as output, where $\mathbf{h}'=\{\vec{h}_i'|i=1,...,n\}$.
+A node attention block of EGAT layer takes both node features $\mathbf{h}$ and edge features $\mathbf{e}$ as input and produces a new set of node features $\mathbf{h}'$ as output, where $\mathbf{h}'=\{\vec{h}_i' \mid i=1,...,n\}$.

 ### Node and edge feature transformation